ArangoDB-Community/pyArango/README.rst

   myDocument.getEdges(myConnections)
   myConnections.getEdges(myDocument)

-  #you can also of ask for the raw json with
+  # you can also of ask for the raw json with
-  myDocument.getInEdges(myConnections, rawResults = True)
+  myDocument.getInEdges(myConnections, rawResults=True)
-  #otherwise Document objects are retuned in a list
+  # otherwise Document objects are retuned in a list

 Creating a Graph
 -----------------